 The “One Goal” campaign will inform audiences, for example, about which cancers are associated with behavioral choices such as smoking and tobacco use, obesity and certain diets.

-“Roswell Park Cancer Institute is committed to not just treating cancer with outstanding, patient-centered care but preventing and curing cancer, and it is research and education — the two arms of our One Goal campaign — that will drive our progress against this disease,” adds Roswell Park President & CEO Candace S. Johnson, PhD.
+“Roswell Park Comprehensive Cancer Center is committed to not just treating cancer with outstanding, patient-centered care but preventing and curing cancer, and it is research and education — the two arms of our One Goal campaign — that will drive our progress against this disease,” adds Roswell Park President & CEO Candace S. Johnson, PhD.
 “The Sabres and the Pegula family have galvanized this community to be as unified and cohesive as we have ever been, and because they share our vision of a healthier, more informed community they are the perfect partner for this effort.”